GES

 UPSC CSESSC CGLSSC CHSLIBPS PORRB NTPCCDSState PSCs

-Inclusive growth is a core UPSC Mains topic (GS Paper 2 and 3) and increasingly tested in Prelims.
-Questions on HDI components, SDG targets, Gini coefficient, financial inclusion, MGNREGA, and poverty alleviation programmes are common.
-SSC exams test SDG numbers, India's HDI rank, and inequality statistics.
-Banking exams ask about financial inclusion, Jan Dhan Yojana, PSL norms, and SHG-Bank Linkage.
-UPSC essays regularly feature inclusive growth, digital inclusion, and climate justice themes.
+Inclusive growth is a core UPSC Mains topic (GS Papers 2 and 3) and increasingly appears in Prelims.
+Questions target HDI components, SDG numbers, Gini coefficient, financial inclusion, MGNREGA, and poverty alleviation schemes.
+SSC exams test SDG numbering, India's HDI rank, and inequality statistics.
+Banking exams cover Jan Dhan Yojana, PSL norms, and SHG-Bank Linkage.
+UPSC essays regularly feature inclusive growth, digital inclusion, and climate justice.